HiroNewf/RoA2/README.md

 # RoA2
 AHHHHHHHH

-* Go to the release for the exe versions
+* Go to the releases for the exe versions
 * Control + 7 is the hotkey to start the loop

 1. Waits 5 seconds when started (in case you aren't tabbed in)